Kwahu: History

-Aduamoa (Dwumena, Asona) is the head of the Benkum (Left Division).
+Aduamoa (Dwumuana, Asona) is the head of the Benkum (Left Division).

 Pepease is the head of the Kyidom or rear-guard division.

-As part of the Asante Empire, Kwawu had an Asante emissary, governor or ambassador at Atibie, next to Mpraeso, of the Ekuona matriclan).
-To indicate its independence from Asante in 1888 the Kwawu assassinated the Asante emissary in Atibie, about the time of the arrival of the Basel missionaries from Switzerland.
+As part of the Asante Empire, Kwawu had an Asante emissary, governor or ambassador at Atibie, next to Mpraeso, of the Ekuona matriclan.
+To indicate its independence from Asante in 1888, the Kwawu assassinated the Asante emissary in Atibie, about the time of the arrival of the Basel missionaries from Switzerland.
 Fritz Ramseyer had been granted a few days of rest during a stop at Kwahu while en route to Kumasi with his captors.
 He recovered quickly from a bout of fever while in the mountains.
 Upon gaining his freedom later from the Asantehene, he sought permission to build a Christian Mission in Abetifi, thereby placing the town on the world map and opening the area to vocational and evangelical opportunities.
-Although it remains a small town, Abetifi still draws the reputation of a Center of Excellence in Education with various institutions from the ground up.
-A Bernese country house built by Ramseyer, typical of the Swiss "Oberland" is well-kept and remains a symbol of early Christian Missionary Zeal.
-Obo, traditionally pro-Ashanti, led the opposition against⁶ the Swiss.
+Although it remains a small town, Abetifi still draws the reputation of a Centre of Excellence in Education with various institutions from the ground up.
+A Bernese country house built by Ramseyer, typical of the Swiss "Oberland", is well-kept and remains a symbol of early Christian Missionary Zeal.
+Obo, traditionally pro-Ashanti, led the opposition against the Swiss.

-Until recently, Kwahus shunned political activism and are under-represented in government appointments, in comparison to other Akan groups such as the Ashanti, Fanti, Brong or Akyem.
+Until recently, Kwahus, in comparison to other Akan groups such as the Ashanti and Fanti, shunned political activism, preferring to engage in business and trading activities.
+They are therefore usually under-represented in government appointments.

 Eulogy

-The "h" spelling is the official spelling from the African Studies Centre, University of Ghana and resembles the pronunciation.
-The "h" was put in by Swiss missionaries from Basel, who added the "h" to ensure that Kwa, the first syllable, was not pronounced as "eh."
-The "h" is not separately pronounced in the name.
-For Anglo-Germanic speakers, Ku-A-U may be an easier pronunciation help whilst Franco-Roman natives would say KoU-AoU with ease.
+The spelling of "h" in this context is the official designation from the African Studies Centre at the University of Ghana and closely reflects the pronunciation.
+Swiss missionaries from Basel introduced the "h" to prevent the first syllable, "Kwa," from being pronounced as "eh".
+It's important to note that the "h" is not pronounced separately in the name.
+For Anglo-Germanic speakers, the pronunciation of "Ku-A-U" might be easier, while Francophone speakers will likely pronounce it as "KoU-AoU" without difficulty.

 Educational institutions

 Kwahu has several educational institutions across all the towns and villages.
-The Presbyterian Church has a university and teachers training college in the town of Abetifi.
+The Presbyterian Church has a university and teachers' training college in the town of Abetifi.
+Presbyterian University College is also located in Kwahu.
 There are also two nursing training institutions at Nkawkaw, owned and managed by the Catholic Church and a government nursing school at Atibie.

 Below are some of the many secondary schools in Kwahu.